zhang-informatics/iDISK/README.md

 After cloning this repository, install `idlib`, the iDISK API library.
 `idlib` is bundled with iDISK.
 Go to `lib/idlib` and follow the instructions in the README.

-All source data for iDISK resides in the `sources/` directory.
-The rest of this guide assumes you have *properly* populated the `sources/` directory.
-You can find a detailed example of how to do this at `sources/example_src`.

 Edit the `PYTHON_INTERPRETER`, `IDISK_HOME`, and `IDISK_VERSION` variables in the
 Project Configuration section of the `Makefile` as necessary for your installation.
 Then run,